The Truth About Starting A Life Coaching Business

 If you want to make coaching work as a business, you need to bring in all your other expertise, experience, and skill, and use THAT to drive your business.
 And DEFINITELY being your PERSONALITY and strengths to your business.

-If you have tons of experience going speaking gigs – focus your business around coaching other people through their speaking gigs.
+- If you have tons of experience going to speaking gigs – focus your business around coaching other people through their fear of speaking

-If you were in charge of hiring for a major organization and have experience writing and reviewing resumes that get you hired – focus your coaching around that in your business.
+- If you were in charge of hiring for a major organization and have experience writing and reviewing resumes that get you hired – use your coaching to help people find their dream jobs

-If your life experience has been unique – you’ve lost a child, you’ve mastered the art of negotiating for a higher position or salary, you were a successful musician – bring that expertise into your business and use it to carve out your niche.
+- If your life experience has been unique – you’ve lost a child, you’ve mastered the art of negotiating for a higher position or salary, you were a successful musician – bring that expertise into your business and use it to coach other people just like you

 The truth is that people will be coming to you because of YOU and what you have accomplished.
 Your story is important.
 Your skills and expertise are just as important.
 And while coaching isn’t about telling people what to do – sometimes people will need guidance, advice, and hand holding.
 And you are 100% allowed to be their coach, their mentor, their teacher, and their advisor.

-And yes – you might be veering away from what you learned in coaching school, but you will also be fast-tracking your business success by playing to your strengths and personality.
+And yes – you might be veering away from what you learned in coaching school (most successful life coaches I know don’t just PURELY coach), but you will also be fast-tracking your business success by playing to your strengths and personality.

-Let’s call out the elephant in the room: The majority of coaches who are killing it in business are doing one of several things:
+Let’s call out the elephant in the room: Many coaches who you see killing it in business are doing one of several things: